-If a Discovery or Space Spectacular day still doesn’t satisfy your scientific appetite you can also visit our micro gallery and the historic observatory site, including the Prime Meridian, the Great Equatorial Telescope and the Weller Astronomy Galleries.
+If a Discovery or Space Spectacular day still doesn’t satisfy your scientific appetite you can also visit our temporary exhibitions gallery and the historic observatory site, including the Prime Meridian, the Great Equatorial Telescope and the Weller Astronomy Galleries.
 We also have visit guides (for KS1 and KS2) for those doing self-facilitated sessions which are available for free on the website.

 Who develops and runs the sessions?